-- We provide two protect modes that you can choose, if you want to select one of these modes, please contact sales.
-According to the ordering information (page4 in datasheet), it is able to confirm the protection mode.
-Default protect mode is mode 1(refer to table 6.2).
+(1) We provide three protect modes that you can choose, if you want to select one of these modes, please contact sales.
+(2) "X" represents any value.

 6.5.
 Page Programming

 To program one data byte, two instructions are required: Write Enable (WREN), which is one byte, and a Page Program (PP) sequence, which consists of four bytes plus data.
 This is followed by the internal Program cycle (of duration t{PP}).
 To spread this overhead, the Page Program (PP) instruction allows up to 256 bytes to be programmed at a time (changing bits from 1 to 0), provided that they lie in consecutive addresses on the same page of memory.